The-Animonculory/Anvil/README.md

 To enable 21x9 ultrawide support, activate the two mods tagged `21x9` under `UI Fixes [Forge & Core]`. **NOTE**: Resolutions outside of 21x9 and 16x9 are **NOT** supported.

-### Realtime performance monitoring
+### Real-time performance monitoring

-Anvil includes a mod which enables you to see your FPS and VRAM usage in realtime.
+Anvil includes a mod that enables you to see your FPS and VRAM usage in real-time.
 To disable this, deactivate the mod called `OSD Font for SSE Display Tweaks`. **NOTE**: This comes enabled by default.

 ***

 ### Starting up the list
-Open the installation folder and double click on the program called `ModOrganizer.exe`.
+Open the installation folder and double-click on the program called `ModOrganizer.exe`.

 Make sure the dropdown box on the right is set to `SKSE` and press the `Run` button.

-### In-Game MCM options
+### In-game MCM options

-Anvil has no required MCM options to be selected, however you can load the smoothcam preset if you wish to do so.
+Anvil has no required MCM options to be selected; however, you can load the smoothcam preset if you wish to do so.

 - SmoothCam
 	- Load Preset